 8. Tarot of the Holy Light:

 This hard-to-find deck (mainly available only in the USA) has to be seen to be believed – it’s mad!
 In the best possible sense.
 The images are both antiquated and modern, with rather psychedelic and trippy montages.
 To give you a taste: The Queen of Cups is a winged serpent-mermaid with two tails, squirting streams of water from her nipples…

 9. Sun and Moon Tarot:

 A deck that would likely appeal to a younger audience, but that by no means it’s childish!
 The illustrations are charmingly quirky and naïve.

 10. Ostara Tarot:

 This tarot deck draws from so many cultural sources – Indian woman is saris, Chinese Huns, and Pagan Druids.
 Beautiful artworks rendered in both pencil and digital overlay.
 It is both stylish and modern.

 Want to know more about the Tarot?
-Check out my Events page here, to see one of my many workshops.
+Check out my Online Tarot Course.